Jana Duggar Says ‘Tis The Season’ As She Poses For A Group Snap With The Women Of Her Family

 Jana Duggar shared a holiday photo and sentiment with her fans in a new Instagram upload where she was a part of a series of snaps alongside the women of her family.
-These included her mother Michelle, her sisters, and sisters-in-law as they gathered together for a fun holiday activity.
-The star of TLC’s Counting On posted the pic which appeared to be taken in the home Joy-Anna shares with her husband Austin and their two children Evelyn and Gideon.
+Included in the images were her mother Michelle, her sisters, and sisters-in-law as they gathered together for a fun holiday activity.
+The star of TLC’s Counting On posted the pic, which appeared to be taken in the home Joy-Anna shares with her husband Austin and their two children Evelyn and Gideon.

 Jana explained that they came together for an afternoon of wreath making, singing carols, and eating cookies.

-In a slideshow of ten images, the women appeared to have a great time with one another as they carved out some time to enjoy one another’s company in the merriment of the season.
+In a slideshow of 10 images, the women appeared to have a great time with one another as they enjoyed the merriment of the season.

-The first image was a shot of everyone in attendance sans Jana, who likely took the photo.
-These included the youngest Duggar girls, Jana, Lauren, Joy-Anna, Kendra, Abbie, Anna, and Jessa, and Ben’s sister, Faith Seewald who stood next to Michelle in the group photo.
+The first image included everyone in attendance sans Jana, who likely took the photo.
+These included the youngest Duggar girls, Lauren, Joy-Anna, Kendra, Abbie, Anna, and Jessa, and Ben’s sister, Faith Seewald, who stood next to Michelle in the group photo.
 They all shared the evergreen wreaths they put together with a wireframe as a base and branches.
 These were topped with large red bows.

 In the second snap, the ladies were seen as they worked together on tables in what seemed to be the kitchen of Joy-Anna’s home.

-In subsequent snaps, large baskets were seen on the floor that held the greenery and a better view of Joy’s interior was seen including a large coat rack and a place for shoes to be held.
+In subsequent snaps, large baskets that held the greenery were on the floor and a better view of Joy’s interior was seen, including a large coat rack and a place for shoes to be held.

 Joy’s children were also present in the pics, held by Jordyn, who read them a book with a blanket in her lap.
-Also seen was a solo shot of the youngest daughter of Michelle Duggar, Josie, who recently turned 11-years-old.
+Also seen was a solo shot of the youngest daughter of Michelle Duggar, Josie, who recently turned 11 years old.

-Some of the ladies in the family were also seen wearing pants, which seems to be more of a fashion trend for the women of the group since Jinger Duggar, who lives in California with her husband Jeremy, began donning the legwear.
+Some of the ladies in the family were also seen wearing pants, which seems to be more of a fashion trend for the women of the group since Jinger Duggar, who lives in California with her husband Jeremy, began donning the leg wear.
 These included Abbie, Lauren, and Jessa.

 Followers of the reality television clan loved to see the ladies spending time together.